Len Dawson: Dallas Texans/Kansas City Chiefs

 A pinpoint passer, Dawson's mobility helped him flourish in Stram's "moving pocket" offense.
 He would win four AFL passing titles and was selected as a league All-Star six times, ending the 10-year run of the league as its highest-rated career passer.
 From 1962 to 1969, Dawson threw more touchdown passes (182) than any other professional football quarterback.
-In 1966, Dawson led the Chiefs to an 11–2–1 record and a 31–7 win over the Buffalo Bills in the AFL Championship Game, earning his team the honor of representing the AFL in Super Bowl I, the first championship game between the AFL and their NFL rivals.
-The NFL champion Green Bay Packers won easily, 35–10, but Dawson performed fairly well, completing 16 of 27 passes for 210 yards and one touchdown, with one interception.
+In 1966, Dawson led the Chiefs to an 11–2–1 record and a 31–7 win over the Buffalo Bills in the AFL Championship Game to earn his team the honor of representing the AFL in Super Bowl I; he took nine sacks in the game, which still stands as a playoff record for most taken in one game.
+In the first championship game between the AFL and their NFL rivals, the NFL champion Green Bay Packers won easily, 35–10, but Dawson performed fairly well, completing 16 of 27 passes for 210 yards, a touchdown, and an interception.
 Dawson was selected by his peers as a Sporting News 1966 AFL All-League player.

 Though he threw for more than 2,000 yards in each of the previous seven campaigns, Dawson's 1969 season with Kansas City would be his most memorable because of his dramatic comeback from a knee injury suffered in the season's second game.
 The injury was at first feared to be season-ending, but after missing five games, Dawson went on to lead the Chiefs to road playoff victories over both the defending Super Bowl champion New York Jets and the Oakland Raiders.
 He then capped his year with MVP accolades in Super Bowl IV, the last game ever played by an American Football League team.
-In the game, Dawson paced the Chiefs to a win over the NFL's heavily favored Minnesota Vikings by completing 12 of 17 passes for 142 yards and a touchdown, with one interception, and rushing for 11 yards.
+In the game, Dawson paced the Chiefs to a win over the NFL's heavily favored Minnesota Vikings by completing 12 of 17 passes for 142 yards, a touchdown, and an interception, and rushing for 11 yards.
 The performance was especially notable given that Dawson had been mistakenly linked to a gambling scandal (by an unrelated gentleman who was named Donald Dawson) in the days leading up to the game.